shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I said no one is to enter!
 Stay put.”
 Micro plopped the wounded deer behind him and continued to guard the threshold.

-The skeletons mocked Suey, making him lose confidence.
+The skeletons mocked Sui, making him lose confidence.
 But Micro encouraged him, and he won.
 He exploded the final skeleton and learned a new trick when fighting with a bow that allowed him to attack faster.
-Suey high-fived Micro.
+Sui high-fived Micro.

 The party took a short rest.
 Astalir licked his wounds and got up.